top of page

 Atmosphere 2

 There are a lot of sports fans out there who have never experienced a lacrosse game.
 For those of you who have yet to see a game, you’re missing out.
 An afternoon at a lacrosse game is a lot of fun, and the Stonehill staff use the resources at W.B.
 Mason Stadium to put on an entertaining show.
-There’s a basic scoreboard in the north end zone which displays basic game information, and a PA announcer who performs his job in an unobtrusive manner.
-Music plays during play stoppages, but that’s not where most of the noise comes from.
+There’s a scoreboard in the north end zone which displays basic game information, and a PA announcer who adds a bit of energy to the proceedings while doing his thing.
+Music plays over a good sound system during stoppages, but that’s not where most of the noise comes from.

 As a rule, lacrosse fans are boisterous in their support of the teams down on the field.
 The crowds at a Skyhawks game can be described as a “friends and family” type of crowd, but what they lack in quantity they make up for in quality.
 With the compact footprint of the Northeast Conference, you’re likely to see a good turnout from visiting fans as well.